AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 ^^^

 What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]

+^^^
+No4
+^^^

+What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
+How did you tune the parameters of your particular algorithm?
+What parameters did you tune?
+(Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric item: “tune the algorithm”]

+^^^
+No5
+^^^

+What is validation, and what’s a classic mistake you can make if you do it wrong?
+How did you validate your analysis?  [relevant rubric item: “validation strategy”]

+^^^
+No6
+^^^

+Give at least 2 evaluation metrics and your average performance for each of them.
+Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]